 “What have I gotten myself into?”
 I said to myself as a million thoughts ran through my head, mostly all Hollywood movie scenarios, as I was driven to meet the Bank of South Pacific board of directors at their head office in Port Moresby.

 I was invited to share with the directors what blockchain technology was about in a 2 hour interactive presentation session.
 It was a privilege to be able to share what I had learnt in the last 4 years of eating, sleeping and breathing blockchain technologies but it must have been intense for them.
-Lots of new words and terminology was introduced, acronyms used and demystified, and even technical concepts explained.
+Lots of new words and terminologies were introduced, acronyms used and demystified, and even technical concepts explained.

 I didn’t want to overwhelm the directors so only shared 1 technical concept and that was the idea of hashing.
 Instead of defining what it was with words, I actually showed them and encouraged them to boast their new found knowledge to their peers next time they go for drinks.
 How’s that for a conversation starter!
 “Hey Mary, did you know that hashing is when you take an input of any length and produce an output of fixed length that is also unique?
 And the result is known as a digital fingerprint or a message digest.”